OurFreeLight/HotStaq/examples/tests_only/README.md

-# HTML Only Example
+# Tests Only Example
-This is a simple HTML only example of HotStaq running on a static site using only `HotStaq.min.js`.
+This is a simple tests only example of HotStaq running on a static site using only `HotStaq.min.js`.

 ## Running the Example
 Navigate into this folder and enter: